 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more

-A Parent’s Guide to Showing Affection to Your Toddler
+The Best Ways to Show Affection to Your Toddler

 One of the most important gifts that you can give to your child is a healthy sense of self-esteem.
 This significant inner security comes with feelings of being unconditionally loved, safe, and complete.